adityapatne001/sql-bookstore-sales-analysis/README.md

 ## 🔗 More

-This project was completed as part of a certified Power BI course by [Mr. Satish Dhawale – Founder and CEO @ Skill Course].
+This project was completed as part of a certified SQL course by [Mr. Satish Dhawale – Founder and CEO @ Skill Course].